DCephas98/community-starter-kit/README.md

 # welcome bot: A Probot App

--Learning to code
+-Bot

 ## What it does

--Help begginers on coding
+-Help begginers in the community

 ## Getting started